PYatiM/Secure-Sandbox/Readme.md

 -> Designed a containerized secure execution engine with enforced CPU/memory constraints, syscall restriction awareness, and network isolation to mitigate RCE and fork bomb attacks.

+## Whats UNSAFE code and how does it "Sanitize it"

+    A code is deemed unsafe when it tends to break the flow of operations of the program and intends to corrupt or gain access to the source.

+    how does it Sanitize it:
+        Blocks every unsafe keywords and operations from the source code by checking for them from a list of pre coded checklist
+        Even if there is a bypass the sandbox nature ensures the code doesnt affect the entire projects is onlya limited impact
+        It ensure usage of safe coding methods and practices

+## Fork Bomb attacks and its mitigation

+    Fork bombing is the act of spawning child processes recursively until the system runs out of process ids (pid)

+    The sandbox counter it with the Dockers --pid-linit
+    flag, which caps the total number of process the container can have.
+    When the limit is hit fork() fails with EAGAIN - the bomb exhausts itself without touching the host pids namespace.
+    Hence the container gets killed or stalls, returning an error to the user

 ## How to Run

 Follow these instructions to set up and run the Secure Sandbox environment on your local machine.